Cocktail (2012 film): Critical response

-Nabanita Roy of One India gave the movie 3/5 stars, concluding that "On the whole, Cocktail is colourful, fascinating and attention-grabbing.
-Though the movie suffers a few loopholes, but, you definitely can't ignore the threesome magic of Dippy-Saif-Diana."
-Resham Sengar of Zee News gave the movie 3/5 stars, stating that "Cocktail is worth a try!"
-Devesh Sharma of Filmfare gave the movie 3/5 stars, concluding that "All-in-all, it's a nice urban romance.
+Nabanita Roy of One India gave the film 3/5 stars, concluding that "On the whole, Cocktail is colourful, fascinating and attention-grabbing.
+Though the film suffers a few loopholes, but, you definitely can't ignore the threesome magic of Dippy-Saif-Diana."
+Resham Sengar of Zee News gave the film 3/5 stars, stating that "Cocktail is worth a try!"
+Devesh Sharma of Filmfare gave the film 3/5 stars, concluding that "All-in-all, it's a nice urban romance.
 But again, this isn't how I would like to describe a Imtiaz-Homi collaboration.
 You expected something with a twist, what you get is a pat too sweet – a Bloody Mary without the Vodka."
-Saibal Chatterjee of NDTV gave the movie 3/5 stars, commenting that "Cocktail has just the right mix of fizz and flavour to allow the occasional and inevitable crinkles of triteness to flow well below the surface.
+Saibal Chatterjee of NDTV gave the film 3/5 stars, commenting that "Cocktail has just the right mix of fizz and flavour to allow the occasional and inevitable crinkles of triteness to flow well below the surface.
 It is definitely worth a visit to the multiplex."
-Vinayak Chakravarthy of India Today gave the movie 3/5 stars, concluding that "If Cocktail works, it is mainly for the characters Imtiaz has penned well as the cool with which the lead stars live them on screen."
-Taran Adarsh of Bollywood Hungama gave the movie 3/5 stars, saying that "On the whole, COCKTAIL has a fascinating first-half, charismatic performances, harmonious music and the trendy look and styling as its aces, but the second-half is not as tempting or intoxicating as the first hour.
+Vinayak Chakravarthy of India Today gave the film 3/5 stars, concluding that "If Cocktail works, it is mainly for the characters Imtiaz has penned well as the cool with which the lead stars live them on screen."
+Taran Adarsh of Bollywood Hungama gave the film 3/5 stars, saying that "On the whole, Cocktail has a fascinating first-half, charismatic performances, harmonious music and the trendy look and styling as its aces, but the second-half is not as tempting or intoxicating as the first hour.
 It pales when compared to the attention-grabbing first-hour.
 Yet, all said and done, this one's primarily targeted at the Gen Next, especially those in metros, who might identify with the on-screen characters."
-Blessy Chettiar of DNA India gave the movie 3/5 stars, stating that "You can't hate a film like Cocktail nor can you love it in totality.
+Blessy Chettiar of DNA India gave the film 3/5 stars, stating that "You can't hate a film like Cocktail nor can you love it in totality.
 If you've liked Ali's storytelling before, there's no harm in catching it at least once.
 Cheers!"

-Bollywood Life gave the movie 2.5/5 stars, stating that "As for the film – very niche, very easy on the eye and ear and a lot of the time, very fun."
-Kaushik L.M of Behind Woods gave the movie 2.5/5 stars, concluding that "The light-hearted fun and romance resurrect this cocktail."
-Shubhra Gupta of Indian Express gave the movie 2.5/5 stars, concluding that "Cocktail is nice while the fizz lasts."
-Roshni Devi of Koimoi gave the movie 2.5/5 stars, saying that "Cocktail is a nice and enjoyable movie for the dialogues, songs and performances.
+Bollywood Life gave the film 2.5/5 stars, stating that "As for the film – very niche, very easy on the eye and ear and a lot of the time, very fun."
+Kaushik L.M of Behind Woods gave the film 2.5/5 stars, concluding that "The light-hearted fun and romance resurrect this cocktail."
+Shubhra Gupta of Indian Express gave the film 2.5/5 stars, concluding that "Cocktail is nice while the fizz lasts."
+Roshni Devi of Koimoi gave the film 2.5/5 stars, saying that "Cocktail is a nice and enjoyable film for the dialogues, songs and performances.
 But the second-half is a real drag."